ktorio/ktor-documentation/topics/Modules.md

-## HOCON file {id="hocon"}
+## Configuration file {id="hocon"}

-If you use the `application.conf` file to configure a server, you need to specify modules to load using the `ktor.application.modules` property.
+If you use the `application.conf` or `application.yaml` file to configure a server, you need to specify modules to load using the `ktor.application.modules` property.

 Suppose you have three modules defined in two packages: two modules in the `com.example` package and one in the `org.sample` package.